FarmBot-Docs/farmbot-genesis/v1.2/Extras/bom/fasteners-and-hardware.md

 ---
 title: "Fasteners and Hardware"
 slug: "fasteners-and-hardware"
-excerpt: "Tech specs for the fasteners and hardware in FarmBot Genesis"
+description: "Tech specs for the fasteners and hardware in FarmBot Genesis"
 ---

 * toc